Łask: World War II

 With the invasion of Poland and the outbreak of the Second World War in September 1939, Łask was occupied by the Wehrmacht and annexed by Nazi Germany.
 The town was then administered as part of the county or district (kreis) of Lask within the newly formed province Reichsgau Wartheland, and the Jewish half of the population and the Polish intelligentsia were systematically targeted and annihilated under the racial policy of Nazi Germany.
 Some Poles from Łask were among the victims of large massacres of Poles committed by Nazi Germany in nearby Łagiewniki (present-day district of Łódź) in December 1939 during the Intelligenzaktion.

 In January 1940, it was reported by the Jewish Telegraphic Agency that 100 Jewish citizens of Łask had been summarily executed en masse without trial because house-to-house searches by the Nazis revealed that they were armed and were planning to resist.
 The town's synagogue was then surrounded by the Nazis and "hundreds more" Jews were shot and killed as they tried to defend the building.
 With their deaths, the Nazis put the structure to the torch and it was consumed in fire.
 By December 1940, 3,467 Jews from the town who had survived these mass murders were confined to a ghetto.

 In 1941, hundreds of other Jews were brought to the area from surrounding regions.
 At the same time, the Germans destroyed the old Jewish cemetery in the town, and paved the sidewalks of the town with its gravestones.
 A year later, on August 24, 1942, a "liquidation" of the ghetto was carried out.
 Those who were infirm or ill were murdered outright, and all the other Jews were taken to a church outside the town.
 There they were examined, and 760 selected Jews were transferred to the Łódź Ghetto, some of the ill were killed on the spot, and the remainder of the 3,500 Jews were transported to the Chełmno extermination camp, where they were killed.
 Later, the Germans hunted down the remnant Jews hiding in the town and killed them all.
 A wall plaque in Łask commemorates "the 3,517 Lasker Jews exterminated by the Nazis during August, 1942."
-Only a bout 20 Lask Jews survived the war, one hidden by a Christian farmer.
+Only about 20 Lask Jews survived the war, one hidden by a Christian farmer.

 Following the arrival of the Red Army and the subsequent end of the war in 1945, Łask became part of the People's Republic of Poland.
 As of 2004, "Łask has 18,948 inhabitants [...] and there are no known Jewish inhabitants."

 Recent times

 It was administratively located in the Sieradz Voivodeship from 1975 to 1998.

-A detachment of the US Air Force has been permanently stationed at Łask Air Base since November, 2012.
+A detachment of the US Air Force has been permanently stationed at Łask Air Base since November 2012.

-J. Manikowski (b.
-2002), moved to The Netherlands in 2008.